pascallaliberte/sharpen.page/_posts/2019-06-14-how-can-i-improve-landing-page-without-too-much-effort.md

 ---
 layout: post
 title: "How Can I Improve The Design Of This Landing Page Without Too Much Effort?"
+description: "How to improve a SaaS landing page without a redesign — small copy and structure changes that help visitors feel understood."
 categories: jtbd copywriting
 tags: struggle-first
 author: Pascal Laliberté